wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-microsoft-cloud-application-security/includes/4-control-your-cloud-apps-with-policies.md

 ### Identifying risk

-Cloud App Security also helps you mitigate different risks in the cloud.
+Defender for Cloud Apps also helps you mitigate different risks in the cloud.
 You can configure any policy and alert to be associated with one of the risks in the following table.

 :::row:::
   :::column:::